Fort Phil Kearny

 On December 19th, the Indians again attacked the wood train, and Carrington, by now very cautious, sent Captain James Powell, a veteran and capable commander, out to rescue the wood train and ordered him not, under any circumstances, to follow the Indians over Lodge Trail Ridge.
 Capt.
 Powell followed orders exactly and chased the enemy off with no lives lost.

-In the meantime, members of the Lakota, Cheyenne, and some Arapaho were gathering along the Tongue River near present day Decker, Montana.
-Reports of lodges which took a half-day to ride by came from friendly Crows and were reported to Jim Bridger, then at Fort C.F.
+In the meantime, members of the Lakota, Cheyenne, and Arapaho tribes were gathering along the Tongue River near present day Decker, Montana.
+Reports of lodges which took a half-day to ride by came from Crows and were reported to Jim Bridger, then at Fort C.F.
 Smith.
 Major James Van Voast, commander at Fort Laramie, discounted a report from Bridger that the Lakota were organizing for war and trying to form alliances with other tribes in the north: "I do not believe much of what Mr. Bridger says.
 He exaggerates about Indians," Van Voast wrote.

 Carrington now had a number of young officers anxious to attack the enemy in their camps.
 Brevet Lt.
 Col. Fetterman, with his friends Lt.
 Grummond and Captain Brown, had little respect for Carrington's cautious ways, and except for Brown, little knowledge of Indian fighting.
 Their Civil War experience could have been a detriment.
 The Fetterman Fight was thought to be one of only a few Indian battles which were highly planned, even rehearsed in advance, by the Indians.